The-Mikest-Mike/File-Organizer/README.md

 ## Features
-✨ Easy to use—just double-click to run!<br>
+✨ Easy to use, just double-click to run!<br>
 ✨ Automatically organizes files in the Downloads folder by type.<br>
 ✨ Creates a separate folder for each file extension.<br>
 ✨ Notifies the user when the organization is complete.<br>